coderkwan/portfolio/src/posts/you_have_the_keys.md

 title: You have the keys
 date: 2024-09-22
 dat: 22-09-2024
-desc: THe ablity to succeed depends on you, you have the power to accomplish whatever you want.
+desc: The ablity to succeed depends on you, you have the power to accomplish whatever you want.
 layout: eachpost.njk
 ---